wkan17012021/Portfolio/portfolio_react_spa/README.md

 ### V.02

-- Jan 2023 -> Present: Currently designing, planning a React.js version developed with ViteJS build tool.
+- Jan -> Apr 2023: Designing, planning a React.js version developed with ViteJS build tool.

-### Worthy Mentions / resources that helped to make this portfolio happen
+- June -> Aug 2023: Refreshing the portfolio using new styling and animations.

 #### Navigating and implementing Material UI framework